baptistemesta/reactive-workshop/README.md

 ### `external-service`

-It simulates an external (distant) rest service. *There is no need to modify it as part of this challenge*.
+It simulates an external (distant) REST service. *There is no need to modify it as part of this challenge*.

-It run on port `3004` by default and provides `comments` API
+It runs on port `3004` by default and provides `comments` API

 See `com.bonitasoft.reactiveworkshop.external.ExternalApplication`